 A key part of the course involves producing a portfolio of work and developing entrepreneurship skills that will help participants get into the exciting and growing Irish and international animation industry.

-Upon successful completion of the Springboard+ Certificate and BA in Animation, the graduate will be able to:
+Upon successful completion of the Springboard+ Certificate, the graduate will be able to:

 - Demonstrate an understanding of the animation pipeline and its central role in animation production, confidently referring to the work of key practitioners, communicating a developed knowledge of animation concepts and vocabulary